-You can track changes to calendars, events, and subscriptions in your Google Calendar audit log.
-You can also track the email notifications associated with these actions in the audit log.
+You can use the audit and investigation page to run searches related to Calendar log events.
+There you can view a record of actions to track changes to calendars, events, and subscriptions.
+You can also track the email notifications associated with these actions.
 This information is helpful when you troubleshoot issues or when your users notice discrepancies or unexpected changes to their calendars, shared calendars, or specific calendar events.
 Log entries usually appear within one half-hour of the user action.

 |API kind||API through which the logged action was made.
 Options include:|

 |Calendar ID||ID of the calendar where the logged action happened—for example the calendar in which an event is taking place, or a calendar that users can subscribe to.
 The value for this attribute is often a user's email address such as email@example.com.|

 |Date||Date and time the event occurred (displayed in your browser's default time zone)|

 |Event||The logged event action, such as Event deleted, Calendar title changed, or Event guest removed|

 |Event end time||Time the event ended|

 |Guest response status||Guest's response to a calendar invite—for example, Accepted, Declined, or Maybe|

 |Interop error code||Error code associated with an unsuccessful request.
 Available only when Calendar Interop is turned on.|